ihsn/DataArchivistGuide/index.rst

 7. Running validations and diagnostics
 ======================================

-The Microdata Management Toolkit includes a useful series of diagnostic and validation modules (see the drop down menu *Tools*): these range from very simple validations (such as the *Tools-Validate Metadata*) to complex visual displays that iterate through each variable and provides feedback to the archivist at the variable level.
+The Metadata Editor includes a useful series of diagnostic and validation modules (see the drop down menu *Tools*): these range from very simple validations (such as the *Tools-Validate Metadata*) to complex visual displays that iterate through each variable and provides feedback to the archivist at the variable level.

 -  *Validate Metadata*: verifies that all mandatory fields are filled in.